Statsomat/BayesTwoProp/documents/Introduction.md

 2. Goal of this course:
 	- Is to develop an app for a statistical application treated by Bayes-theory and satisfying the Statsomat philosophy.
+ 	- The name of the app is "Statsomat/BayesTwoProp"
 	- We will start with a "starting code" which we will extend and develop.
 The "starting code" is the code developed by students during WS21/22.
 	- The statistical application performs the automated analysis of the relationship between two proportions (difference, ratio, efficacy) by using models:
 		-  Analytically (priors given by Beta distributions)